 In addition to the company outreach campaign, new advertising and outreach campaigns have been developed and launched to attract talent to Greater Fort Lauderdale/ Broward County.
-These include the CEO Council's talent attraction campaign - Live Where you Vacation, a new talent recruiting guide called "Welcome Home" which is in print and digital formats, a partnership with Livability Media to promote our area as a top location for talent, and an out of state advertising campaign featuring the TechGateway initiative.
+These include the CEO Council's talent attraction campaign - Live Where you Vacation, a new talent recruiting guide called "Welcome Home" which is in print and digital formats, a partnership with Livability Media to promote our area as a top location for talent, and an out-of-state advertising campaign featuring the TechGateway initiative.

 - 5. The Alliance's Port Everglades Action Team, a partnership with Broward County and numerous community organizations, continued its work to support Port Everglades expansion projects. - 6.
-The Alliance continued work to implement Version 2.0 of Six Pillars Broward, with a focus on the following community priorities: Target Industry Growth, Education, Talent Attraction & Retention, Community Branding, Social Justice & Racial Equity, Economic Mobility, Entrepreneurship, Transportation, Resiliency, Affordable Housing, and Homelessness.
-Additionally, the Six Pillars Broward Economic Mobility initiative (Prosperity Broward) continues to convene community stakeholders to expand economic mobility in the six Broward County zip codes with the highest unemployment and poverty levels.
+The Alliance continued work to implement Version 2.0 of Six Pillars Broward, which has been rebranded and relaunched as The Prosperity Partnership, with a focus on the following community priorities: Target Industry Growth, Education, Talent Attraction & Retention, Community Branding, Social Justice & Racial Equity, Economic Mobility, Entrepreneurship, Transportation, Resiliency, Affordable Housing, and Homelessness.
+Additionally, The Prosperity Partnership's Economic Mobility initiative (Prosperity Broward) continues to convene community stakeholders to expand economic mobility in the six Broward County zip codes with the highest unemployment and poverty levels.
+A launch event was held for The Prosperity Partnership during the quarter. - 7.
+The Alliance continued to hold its virtual Leadership Speaker Series featuring local and national C-level executives who share life, business and leadership lessons.
+The sessions can be viewed on the Alliance website and YouTube channel and the content will be shared through a forthcoming podcast.

-Throughout the second quarter, the Alliance continued its work to strengthen and diversify our economy as well as helping businesses to navigate through a time of tremendous economic challenge.
+Throughout the third quarter, the Alliance continued its work to strengthen and diversify our economy as well as helping businesses to navigate through a time of tremendous economic challenge.
 Our goal remains to create jobs for the residents of Broward County and build the county's tax base, working with Broward County and our other partners.